Donratto/MPA-KPM/README.md

 - Number of gNodeBs: 2
 - Number of UEs per gNnodeB: 5
 - Number of servers: 1
+- Number of PGWs: 1
+- Number of remote hosts: 1
+- Number of internet devices: 2

 ### Frequency selection: